shenzhoudance/yellowpaper/evm.rst

 	Input Args
 		* value1 - index (32 bytes)

-	Return
+	Return (32 bytes)
-		data(32 bytes) (Takes 32 bytes of data from position=value1 from input memory.
+		data (Takes 32 bytes of data from position=value1 from input memory.
 If memory is not set such byte is 0)

 ---------------------